Cristy Harper has been studying massage therapy since 2003, and continues to advance her skills and training.

 Cristy has completed 2 Human Anatomy pro-sections where she participated in a human dissection anatomy review and was able to see firsthand the muscles and connective tissue that she works with on a daily basis.
 Following this, she joined Thomas Myers in Tempe Arizona for a 5 day full body dissection where she was be able to participate and explore the amazing human body.
 Cristy feels as though this was a remarkable and invaluable experience that she will never forget.
 This opportunity has given her a 3 dimensional visual of the neurological, musculo-skeletal, visceral, and myofascial systems that will further improve her ability to assess and treat the body.

 In June 2016, Cristy successfully completed the Neuro-functional Acupuncture course at McMaster University.
 This 300 hour program allows Cristy to incorporate electro-acupuncture into her regular massage therapy treatments.
-She is excited to share this new and exciting modality with her clients in Winnipeg, MB.
+She is excited to share this new and exciting modality with her clients in Kingston, ON.

-Most recently, Cristy returned to Maine to attend the Anatomy trains teacher training.
+Recently, Cristy returned to Maine to attend the Anatomy trains teacher training.
 As of November 2017 Cristy began the process of becoming a certified Anatomy Trains instructor.
-Upon successful completion, she will travel and teach for them both here in Canada, and abroad.
-She is also looking forward to returning to Tempe Arizona in February 2018 for another human dissection.
+Now certified to teach for Anatomy Trains, Cristy has been travelling the world assisting and teaching alongside the USA & Australia/New Zealand faculty.
+Cristy is elated to be home teaching in Canada, and looks forward to continuing to bring the Anatomy Trains courses and structural integration trainings home.

 “Collectively, I have spent over 4000 hours training, yet this is only the beginning of my educational endeavours.
 I look forward to the next 20 years of study and to the opportunities and experiences that will shape my clinical practice.”